Izumi-sann/Izumi-sann/README.md

 - 👋 Hi, I’m @Izumi-sann
 - 👀 I’m interested in anime, manga and computer science
-- 🌱 I’m currently learning c# and API
+- 🌱 I’m currently working with St microelectronics boards using C
 - 📫 How to reach me: using my email (gambalessandro41@gmail.com)
 - 😄 Pronouns: just call me wathever you want
-- ⚡ Fun fact: ... ...
+- ⚡ Fun fact: is it me, or AI is useless as debug tool?

 <!---
 Izumi-sann/Izumi-sann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.